kartsims/vue-customelement-bundler/README.md

 Example using Webpack to bundle one or many Vue.js components into a single .js file that **can be used in any HTML/JS application.**

+Refer to [this post on vuetips.com](http://vuetips.com/vue-web-components) for more information.

 ```html
 <html>
   <body>